hydevip/Dropdown/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+The project has one suite with 5 tests.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+ PASS  src/Components/Dropdown/Dropdown.test.tsx
+  Dropdown Component
+    ✓ renders properly (42 ms)
+    ✓ has the correct placeholder (12 ms)
+    ✓ allows the user to input a search value (104 ms) ✓ renders the list with options when the input is focused (29 ms) ✓ selects a manager when the user types a value within INPUT and hits ENTER (38 ms)

+Test Suites: 1 passed, 1 total
+Tests:       5 passed, 5 total
+Snapshots:   0 total
+Time:        1.997 s, estimated 2 s

 ### `npm run build`